williamDalston/schrodingers-cat-website/content/articles/qc-opinion-001.md

 - The quantum extension is newer and less developed
 - Still assumes wave function collapse exists

-**Testability**: High—could test whether complex quantum systems show unstable superpositions
+**Testability**: High could test whether complex quantum systems show unstable superpositions

 **The Bullet**: You have to accept that consciousness comes in degrees and that simple systems might have some consciousness.